algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

 - Each resource in the team will be provided with Read/Write access to add/modify Test cases.

-- During the Test Design phase, all test cases are written directly with the template[testcase.yml]().
+- During the Test Design phase, all test cases are written directly with the template testcase.yml.
 Any change to the test case will be directly updated in Github issues.
 <br>

 - Each software engineer will directly access their respective assigned test cases and update the status of each executed step in Github issues.